abahachenka/appointment-app-api/README.md

 # appointment-app-api
-This repository contains the API logic for the appointment app
+This repository contains REST API for the appointment app.

+To run locally, complete the following steps:
+1. Run `npm install`;
+2. Run 'npm run start' to run the server.